ppearson/prod/README.md

 Prod's current functionality includes limited support for provisioning cloud VPS instances (with several providers supported to a limited degree), as well as support for controlling the servers (running commands to configure them) afterwards, based off text / YAML scripts describing properties of what is desired.

+It's still very much work-in-progress, although it is functional to a degree, although has some rough edges.